Title and statement of responsibility area

 Scope and content

 Joseph Gleason Harris (b.
-1910 July 6, d.1994 December 26) arrived in Penticton in 1917.
+1910-07-06, d.1994-12-26) arrived in Penticton in 1917.
 At age 16 he was invited by Frank Richter, Jr., to the Richter Ranch in Keremeos, from which point he visited the Cathedral Mountains for the first time.
-Later, in 1939, Harris and Herb Clark of Keremeos launched a pack horse business which would take tourists to visit the Cathedrals.
+Later, in 1939, Joe Harris and Herb Clark of Keremeos launched a pack horse business which would take tourists to visit the Cathedrals.
 In 1944 he entered the ranching industry and in 1946 took over what was previously Ralph Overton’s ranch.
 This site was later home to Apex Mountain Guest Ranch.
 1946 also saw the launch of a heavy equipment business.

 Joe Harris also was heavily involved in civic service.
 Harris served as the chairman of the Central Welfare Committee for fifteen years throughout the 1930s and 1940s.
 From 1950-1957, Harris also served as an Alderman on the Penticton City Council.
 Harris was a member of the Penticton Hospital Board for sixteen years and initiated a local volunteer search and rescue group.
 Harris participated in many local rescues himself.